Margin Calculator

 When a Margin Calculator Is Useful

-• checking whether a discount still leaves enough profit
+Discount planning Check whether a sale price still leaves enough profit.

 Common Mistakes to Avoid